Peter Roskam: 2018

 Although the district had traditionally been safely Republican, Roskam was considered vulnerable.
-Hillary Clinton had carried his district by 7 points and Donald Trump was highly unpopular in many suburban areas.
+Hillary Clinton had carried his district by 7 points, and Donald Trump was highly unpopular in many suburban areas.
 In February 2018, it was reported that seven Democratic candidates were vying to challenge Roskam for his seat.
 Sean Casten won the Democratic primary and faced Roskam in the general election.
 Roskam was defeated by Casten, who won 53.6% of the vote to Roskam's 46.4%.

 Tenure

-Roskam became the Chief Deputy Whip in the 112th Congress, ranking fourth among house Republican leaders.
+Roskam became the chief deputy whip in the 112th Congress, ranking fourth among house Republican leaders.
 He served in that position until 2014.

+After Eric Cantor's unexpected defeat by Dave Brat on June 10, 2014, Roskam ran to replace Kevin McCarthy in the position of majority whip; McCarthy himself would replace Cantor as House majority leader.
+However, Roskam lost a three-way race for whip to Steve Scalise, losing on the first ballot.

 He and Arizona Democrat Gabby Giffords were periodically interviewed together on NPR's All Things Considered during their first term as to their experiences as freshmen members of Congress.

 In 2013, the United States House Committee on Ethics investigated a $25,000 trip that Roskam and his wife had taken to Taiwan.
 The committee closed its review of the trip with no finding of wrongdoing.
 On February 22, 2017, Crain's Chicago Business reported that Roskam was one of three Illinois congressional members to receive pension benefits from the State of Illinois while collecting a paycheck as a member of the U.S. House, and began collecting $37,452 in annual pension benefits.

 On January 2, 2017, Roskam vocally supported a measure to eliminate the independence of the Office of Congressional Ethics, placing it under the jurisdiction of the House Ethics Committee, a measure that some described as dissolving the office.
 Crain's Chicago Business editorial board criticized Roskam for his efforts to place the Office of Congressional Ethics under the jurisdiction of the House Ethics Committee, as he had previously been the subject of an ethics investigation.